Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Compatibility of affects relations with space-time

-To summarize, we have established that in cases (1) and (2) of the above corollary, an affects relation $X\affects Y\given \doo(Z), W$ being Irred$_1$ and Irred$_3$ give us the following causal inference and compatibility statements, for any $e_{XZ}\in XZ$:
+To summarize, we have established that in cases (1) and (2) of the above corollary, an affects relation $X\affects Y\given \doo(Z), W$ being Irred$_1$ and Irred$_3$ gives us the following causal inference and compatibility statements, for any $e_{XZ}\in XZ$:

 These exhibit an analogous order structure.
 The former statement follows from the results of \cref{sec:affects-to-cause} holding independently of restrictions (1) and (2), while the latter statement does not generally hold without these restrictions.